glider4/atmospheric-sensing/README.md

 MicroSD in and out whenever I want to see data is far too much of a hassle when I can serial straight to my PC via USB.

 ### TODOs / Current state of project
 TODO: Increase granularity of temperature measurement (see first obvservational ingestion plots)

 TODO: Figure out how to rotate log files so that a new .txt is created every... day? week?

+TODO: Do I have enough data to extrapolate what I need to plot a Skew-T ?

 ### Electronics & parts list
 [WeatherBit on Sparkfun.com](https://www.sparkfun.com/search/results?term=weatherbit)